EuropeanOpenScienceCloud/Governance/docs/GovernanceModel.md

 The intersections of these skills and layers are important in delivering an effective governance structure for EOSC.
-The **Stakeholder** layer determines within its communities best practice, standards, principles of engagement, in effect addressing the recommendations of “*Guidance only where guidance is due”* and “*Define Principles of Engagement for service provision in the EOSC”* from the HLEG group report, as well as
+The **Stakeholder** layer determines within its communities’ best practice, standards, principles of engagement, in effect addressing the recommendations of “*Guidance only where guidance is due”* and “*Define Principles of Engagement for service provision in the EOSC”* from the HLEG group report, as well as